-The group accounts incorporate the results of Forty Hall Community Vineyard Limited and Capel Manor Limited (note 11).
+The group accounts incorporate the results of Forty Hall Community Vineyard Limited and the balance sheet of Capel Manor Limited (note 11), noting that Capel Manor Limited was dormant during 2023-24.

 Treasury policies and objectives

 Treasury management is the management of the College's cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks.
 The College has a treasury management policy in place.